iquety/console/docs-src/en/07-message-library.md

-# Improving the library
+# Message library

 --page-nav--

-## 1. A biblioteca de mensagens
+In addition to exclusive features for creating and executing routines, iquety/console contains a dedicated class for displaying messages in the terminal.

-In addition to the exclusive functionality for creating and executing routines, iquety/console contains a dedicated class for displaying messages in the terminal.
+It is not necessary to use it directly, as the abstract class `Iquety\Console\Routine` offers methods to facilitate its use, as explained in [Creating Routines](04-creating-routines.md).

 Below are the methods available in the `Iquety\Console\Message` class: